Speakers for CJCI Convention 2020January 23, 2020

 A. Yes, I’m selling in new places around the world.
 One that thrills me right now is the Covered Bazaar in Istanbul because I love that venue.
 I can’t wait to see that.Q.
 What are some of your other passions?

 A. Good food, lots of good food.
 And travel.
 In fact, I just came back from Italy.
 Venice is a passion – I have to go there every year to stay in touch with my roots.
 I’m also a director at the Metropolitan Museum of Modern Art.

 So, while K.J.L. had a reputation of being rather arrogant during his career and, in his later years, somewhat of a curmudgeon, that was never my experience with him.
 I count my meeting and conversation with him as some of my most treasured experiences as a collectible jewelry enthusiast.

-Learn more about Kenneth Jay Lane’s life and work through these book resources:
+Learn more about Kenneth Jay Lane’s life and work through these book resources (paid links):